 So, which one is the best option for you?
 That is something that you’ll have to decide.
 They both have advantages and disadvantages, which makes it harder to pick just one.
 It all depends on your lifestyle and the preferences of your puppy.

 How Much Food To Feed Your Puppy?

-The portion sizes depend on your puppy and their body condition.
+The portion sizes depending on your puppy and their body condition.
 You should also take into account their body type, individual metabolism, and nutritional requirements according to the breed.

-A good feeding guide can be seen below.
+We provide a good feeding guide below.
 This gives you a rough idea of how much food your puppy requires during a twenty-four hour period.
 Since most dogs eat twice a day, you simply have to divide this by two to get the perfect portion size.

 |Weight Of Your Puppy||Amount (per day)|

 |20 lbs.||1 ¼ cups to 1 ¾ cups|